-Article 46: QS Seed Order
+Article 47: QS Seed Order

-- 46.01 Selected Entries for an Event are seeded in the following order: - (a) CT Surfers based on current CT Seed points; - (b) Remaining Surfers based on QS Seed Points; - (c) WJC Seeds without QS Seed Points; - (d) Former CT World Champions; and - (e) Any Surfer without QS Seed Points selected by date of entry. - 46.02 In QS 10000 Events in Hawaii, seeding for Surfers will be as follows: - (a) For the round of 64, the top 22 of the CT Rankings at the time, who can be replaced by 23rd and 24th on the CT Rankings if not all of the top 22 CT Surfers enter the Event; - (b) Top 6 QS ranked surfers; - (c) Four (4) Wildcards; - (d) All remaining CT Surfers who have entered the Event will be seeded into the round of 96 and the balance provided to QS Rankings.
-The two (2) WSL Wildcards can be moved to earlier rounds than the round of 64 if deemed appropriate in the WSL Commissioner's discretion.
+- 47.01 Selected Entries for an Event are seeded in the following order at the time of the heat draw for the Event (including which round the Surfer is seeded into): - (a) CT Surfers based on current CT Seed Points; Any CT seed replacement that is ranked in the Top 22 on the CT after six CT Events will be considered a CT seed and use CT seed points. - (b) Non-requalifying CT surfers from the previous Season seeded into last seeded round until Mid-Season Date. - (c) Remaining Surfers based on current QS Seed Points; - (d) WJC champions with or without QS Seed Points; - (e) Former CT World Champions; and - (f) Any Surfer without QS Seed Points selected by date of entry. - 47.02 In QS 10000 Events in Hawaii, seeding for Surfers will be as follows: - (a) For the round of 64, the top 22 on the CT Rankings. - (b) Top 6 QS ranked surfers as of heat draw production time; - (c) Four (4) Wildcards; - (d) All remaining CT Surfers who have entered the Event will be seeded into the round of 96 and the balance provided to QS Rankings.
+The two (2) WSL Wildcards can be moved to earlier rounds than the round of 64 if deemed appropriate in the WSL Commissioner's discretion. - (e) WJC champions with or without QS Seed Points.

-Article 47: Defending Champions at Events
+Article 48: Defending Champions at Events

-- 47.01 Defending champions of an Event in the immediate Surfing Season following the same Event that they won will be considered for an Event Wildcard.
-If not received, they must be placed into the trials (if trials are run). - EXCEPTION: If the Event was cancelled due to Force Majeure, this Rule will apply to the next year's event only, if it runs.
-If the event does not run for 2 consecutive years, for any reason, this Rule will not apply. - 47.02 Defending champions referred to in Article 47.01 must enter the relevant event in accordance with Article 41 should they wish to take advantage of the benefits offered by this Article.
+48.01 Defending champions of an Event in the immediate Surfing Season following the same Event that they won will be considered for an Event Wildcard.
+If not received, they must be placed into the Trials (if Trials are run).

+EXCEPTION: If the Event was cancelled due to Force Majeure, this Rule will apply to the next year's event only, if it runs.
+If the event does not run for 2 consecutive years, for any reason, this Rule will not apply.

+48.02 Defending champions referred to in Article 48.01 must enter the relevant event in accordance with Article 41 should they wish to take advantage of the benefits offered by this Article.

-Article 48: Replacements
+Article 49: Replacements